AMDmi3/opening_hours.js/README.md

         If this parameter is of the type number then it is interpreted as 'mode' (see below).
 For the type object, the following keys are defined.

-        *   'mode' (type: (integer) number): In OSM, the syntax originally designed to describe opening hours, is now used to describe a few other things as well.
+        *   'mode' (type: (integer) number, default: 0): In OSM, the syntax originally designed to describe opening hours, is now used to describe a few other things as well.
 Some of those other tags work with points in time instead of time ranges.
 To support this the mode can be specified. *Note that it is recommended to not use the mode parameter directly but instead use the key_name parameter.* If there is no mode specified, opening_hours.js will only operate with time ranges and will throw an error message when points in times are used in the value.

             * 0: time ranges (opening_hours, lit, …) default
             * 1: points in time
             * 2: both (time ranges and points in time, used by collection_times, service_times, …)

-        * 'key_name' (type: string): The name of the key (Tag key).
+        *   'key_name' (type: string, default: undefined): The name of the key (Tag key).
 For example 'opening_hours' or 'lit'.
 Please always specify this parameter.
 If you do, the mode will be derived from the 'key_name' parameter.
 Default is undefined e.g. no default value.

+        *   'map_value' (type: boolean, default: false): Map certain values to different (valid) oh values.
+For example for the lit tag the value 'yes' is valid but not for opening_hours.js.
+If this parameter 'yes' is mapped to `sunset-sunrise open "specified as yes: At night (unknown time schedule or daylight detection)"`.

-        * 'warnings_severity' (type: number): Can be one of the following numbers.
+        *   'warnings_severity' (type: number, default 4): Can be one of the following numbers.
 The severity levels (including the codes) match the syslog specification.
 The default is level 4 to not break backwards compatibility.
 Lower levels e.g. 5 include higher levels e.g. 4.

             4: warning
             5: notice
             6: info
             7: debug

 *   `var warnings = oh.getWarnings();`